MicrosoftDocs/azure-devops-docs/docs/pipelines/process/templates.md

 ## Parameters

-You can specify parameters and their data types in a template and pass those parameters to a pipeline.
+You can specify parameters and their data types in a template and reference those parameters in a pipeline.
+With [templateContext](#use-templatecontext-to-pass-properties-to-templates), you can also pass properties to stages, steps, and jobs that are used as parameters in a template.

 You can also [use parameters outside of templates](runtime-parameters.md).
 You can only use literals for parameter default values.

 ### Passing parameters